GeForce RTX 3060 Ti Supposedly In Stock Overseas, Could Cost $450

 It's evident that the renders of the two custom GeForce RTX 3060 Ti graphics card are fake as the bad Photoshop is quite obvious.
 However, the packaging in the photograph coincides with a previous leak.
 Although there is enough evidence to suggest the GeForce RTX 3060 Ti's existence, it's an unreleased graphics card so it's perplexing that a retailer would provide proof before Nvidia announced the graphics card.
 If this is a publicity stunt, it's going to be a costly one.

+Rumor has it that the GeForce RTX 3060 Ti might land with the GA104 (Ampere) die with 38 fully-functioning Streaming Multiprocessors (SMs).
+If accurate, the GeForce RTX 3060 Ti would have 4,864 CUDA cores at its disposal, just 1,024 CUDA cores short of being a GeForce RTX 3070.
+On the memory aspect, the GeForce RTX 3060 Ti might come with an identical layout as the GeForce RTX 3070.
+The configuration includes 8GB of GDDR6 memory clocked at 14 Gbps across a 256-bit memory interface for a maximum theoretical output up to 448 GBps.

-Silicon Valley Computers left the following statement (machine translated and tweaked for proper English) with the Facebook video:
+Silicon Valley Computers has removed the product listings from its online store.
+However, the merchant's Facebook video is still available with the following statement (machine translated and tweaked for proper English):

 Some people don't believe... and we don't blame you